-Fair trade may be a movement to support farmers and laborers, but it’s also a system of organizations that label products and certify manufacturers.
+Fair trade may be a movement to support farmers and laborers in achieving better trade conditions, but it’s also a system of organizations that label products and certify producers.

-Because there isn’t a single entity that manages the production of fairly traded goods, there are multiple labels.
+Because there isn’t a single entity that manages the production of fair trade goods on the consumer market, there are multiple labels.
 By learning more about fair trade cooperatives and nonprofits, you’ll understand what’s behind each label and whether you care to choose one over another.

 The fair trade industry covers a growing range of products, but the most common ones are coffee and chocolate.
 These two are the ones you’ll most likely see at the supermarket.
-Leaders in the movement also tend to focus on bananas, tea, cotton and clothing.
+Leaders in the movement also tend to focus on other foods and consumer products, such as bananas, tea, cotton and clothing.

-The qualities that separate these organizations are their legal statuses, organizational structures, histories, values, priorities and market shares.
-There are also subtle differences in what each organization considers fair trade.
+The qualities that separate these organizations and fair trade labels are their legal statuses, organizational structures, histories, values, priorities and market shares.
+There are also subtle differences in what each considers fair trade.

 Here are the major players:

-Equal Exchange is the most dedicated to the cooperative structure that has defined the fair trade movement.
+The Equal Exchange team is the most dedicated to the cooperative structure that has defined the fair trade movement.
 Their co-op has more than 120 workers who are entitled to an equal stake and vote in the business.
 A vote from an executive director or board member is worth the same as one from a lower-level employee or farmer partner.
-The organization claims it is a “democratic worker co-operative,” meaning its workers are also owners and managers.
+Equal Exchange claims it is a “democratic worker co-operative,” meaning its workers are also owners and managers.

-In 2013 Fairtrade International amended its constitution to give farmers and workers more voting power to influence the direction of the movement.
-This decision reflected their commitment to cooperative principles and the power of helping farmers and workers organize.
+In 2013 the organization amended its constitution to give farmers and workers more voting power to influence the direction of the movement.
+This decision reflected their commitment to promoting cooperative principles and the power of helping farmers and workers organize.

 Fairtrade International manages a wide range of products, everything from bananas and chocolate to gold and wine.
 In the U.S. their chocolate-related work has been especially impactful.
 Ben and Jerry’s, for example, works with Fairtrade International to source and certify many of their core ingredients.